-Samuel Feldman is an associate in the global White Collar Practice and is based in the Boston office.
-He has experience representing companies and individuals in major government investigations under the False Claims Act, the Foreign Corrupt Practices Act, and the Sherman Act, as well as in commercial disputes.
-His cross-border experience includes representation of companies in Japan and Europe.
+Sam is an associate in the firm's Global White Collar Practice.
+Sam guides multinational companies through complex cross-border disputes, including government investigations, litigation, and trials.
+Sam helps companies and individuals navigate regulatory disputes under the False Claims Act, the Foreign Corrupt Practices Act, the Sherman Act, and similar statutes.
+Sam is fluent in Japanese and French, and his cross-border experience includes representation of companies in Japan and Europe.

 Representation of a Japanese auto parts company in an antitrust investigation by the U.S. government.

 Representation of senior pharmaceutical executive in parallel criminal and civil antitrust investigations and litigation.

 Representation of a pharmaceutical sales manager in a criminal health care fraud investigation by the U.S. government.*

 Representation of a foreign government official in a wire fraud and money laundering investigation by the U.S. government.*

 Representation of a national dental services provider in a government investigation under the False Claims Act.*

 Representation of a health care company in a breach of contract lawsuit involving allegations of health care fraud.*

 Member of a trial team that secured the release of a wrongfully convicted Rhode Island man after 23 years in prison.* Tempest v.
 State, 150 A.3d 179 (R.I.).

 *Matters worked on prior to joining White & Case.